 Communications during the school closure period:

-- Teachers and class groups will stay connected via Google Classroom and email.
+- Teachers and class groups will stay connected via Google Classroom, Google Meet and email.
 Remember this is an interactive forum so you can ask your teacher questions/comment as you work.

 - We will communicate updates and keep the school community connected via the School App.